photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 !!! tldr ""
     Be careful not to start multiple indexing processes at the same time, as this will lead to a high server load.

+## Server Migration<a id="server-relocation"></a>

+If you want to move your MariaDB database to another server or virtual machine:

+- Read the [Creating Backups](../../user-guide/backups/index.md) chapter in our [User Guide](../../user-guide/index.md) for general information on [how to back up](../../user-guide/backups/index.md) and [restore your data](../../user-guide/backups/restore.md)
+- We recommend that you [create a full backup](../../user-guide/backups/index.md) of all files before starting the server migration or making any other major changes
+- Ideally, the MariaDB versions of both servers [should match](#version-upgrade) and the existing database files should [not be corrupted](#corrupted-files), e.g. due to an [unclean shutdown](#server-crashes)
+- If your servers are not running on the [latest stable release](https://mariadb.org/mariadb/all-releases/), we recommend that you [update both](#version-upgrade) for the migration so that they are feature and binary compatible

+To create a database backup:

+- [ ] In case the MariaDB version and system architecture match, you can shut down your existing PhotoPrism instance and the database server, and then copy the [entire *database* storage folder](../../user-guide/backups/folders.md#database) without changing any file or folder permissions
+- [ ] Alternatively, you can use the built-in [`photoprism backup -i`](../../user-guide/backups/index.md#backup-command) [CLI command](../docker-compose.md#opening-a-terminal), or backup the database with a [manually created SQL dump](https://mariadb.com/kb/en/mariadb-dump/) (backup file)

+On the new server:

+- [ ] If you copied the entire *database* storage folder, start the MariaDB server and make sure PhotoPrism can [access the new database](#cannot-connect) by updating its configuration or your network settings if necessary
+- [ ] To restore the database from a backup dump ([either manually](https://mariadb.com/kb/en/restoring-data-from-dump-files/) or [using the `photoprism restore -i`](../../user-guide/backups/restore.md#restore-command) [CLI command](../docker-compose.md#opening-a-terminal)), the MariaDB server must be running and PhotoPrism must be restarted after the backup has been restored
+- [ ] Be sure to [never expose your database](#cannot-connect) to the public Internet, and [use strong passwords](#wrong-password) if the database is exposed to an external network

 ## Server Crashes

 If the server crashes unexpectedly or your database files get corrupted frequently, it is usually because they are stored on an unreliable device such as a USB flash drive, an SD card, or a shared network folder mounted via NFS or CIFS.
 These may also have [unexpected file size limitations](https://thegeekpage.com/fix-the-file-size-exceeds-the-limit-allowed-and-cannot-be-saved/), which is especially problematic for databases that do not split data into smaller files.